- Create goals that are meaningful to you, not ones meant to impress or help you compete with others.

 - Avoid "goal competition" by tackling one at a time.

 We all have ideas about what we’d like to accomplish with our money—whether it’s to pay off debt, fund an emergency account or save up enough to start a new business.
-You probably even made a New Year’s resolution to make serious headway on that goal in 2017.
+You probably even made a New Year’s resolution to make serious headway on that goal.
 How’s that working out for you?

 Data shows more than 40 percent of us abandon our resolutions after just one month, which begs the question: What are we doing wrong when we set financial goals, and how can we create ones that are actually achievable?